AGES radar for infectious diseases - 13.03.2025

 An illness triggered by RSV can progress in very different ways.
 In infants, young children and older people in particular, the disease can lead to severe infections of the lower respiratory tract and even to lung failure with a fatal outcome.

-Last season, the viral load in Austria peaked at the beginning of February 2024.
+Last season, the RSV season in Austria peaked at the beginning of February 2024.

 RSV - AGES